rupesh-singh/irs/README.md

 # IRS

-Swipeable, mobile‑first flashcard web app to quickly revise NeetCode 150 problems by topic.
-Built with vanilla React + CSS (no build step) so you can just open `index.html` locally or deploy statically (GitHub Pages / Vercel / Netlify).

 ## Features
 - Topic list derived from data (no hardcoding)
 - Flip + swipe style cards (tap, click, arrow keys, or swipe)